Skip to main content

 ⚠️ Important

-At this time, installing the custom-built image is a manual process and can carry risk.
-Tachyon’s bootloaders and partition layout are intricate (A/B slots, modem firmware, etc.).
-Proceed with caution and only flash if you’re comfortable loosing any data from the device.
+Installing a custom-built image is currently a manual process and carries risk.
+Tachyon’s bootloader and partition structure are complex (A/B slots, modem firmware, etc.).
+Proceed only if you are comfortable wiping the device.

 particle tachyon setup --version=<output_bundle_file.zip>